Oluwakemi-moyin/capstone_project_customerdata/README.md

 In this project, I was tasked with;
 1. Analyzing Customer data for a subscription service
 2. Exploring Customer data to uncover key insights such as:
    i.
-Customer behavior,
+Customer Behavior,
   ii.
 Track subscription types,
  iii. identify key trends in cancellations and renewals, iv.
-Regional Performances
+Regional Performances.

 ### Process
 ---